 - symptoms that interfere with your quality of life, such as keeping you from doing your favorite hobbies or seeing friends and family

-Seek immediate medical care if you experience significant knee swelling or hot, painful joints.
+Get immediate medical care if you experience significant knee swelling or hot, painful joints.
 This may suggest an underlying infection that can lead to joint destruction.

 RA can affect your knees just like any other joint in your body and cause pain, stiffness, and swelling that can get in the way of your everyday life.

-See your doctor if the pain is interfering with your quality of life and making it hard to do basic tasks that involve your knees.
+Talk with a doctor if the pain is interfering with your quality of life and making it hard to do basic tasks that involve your knees.